Key Takeaways

 Best For

-- Those with elevated cortisol
+- People with high cortisol (chronic stress)

-- General anxiety affecting sleep
+- General anxiety that bleeds into bedtime

 Caution